-The Clean Steel Partnership will be centred around the so-called 'Partnership Board' (or 'the Board').
-It will, among others, discuss and approve the periodic Work Programmes and ensure compliance with the vision, ambition, objectives and research programme laid down in the multiannual Roadmap, which will guide the work and decisions of the Board.
-The Board will consist of a public component, i.e. representatives of the European Commission services, and a private component, i.e. representatives of the Partnership members.
+As mentioned in the Memorandum of Understanding of the co-programmed Clean Steel Partnership, the governance will be centred around the so-called 'Partnership Board' (or 'the Board').
+The Partnership Board is the main forum for dialogue and steering to reach the objectives set out in this Memorandum of Understanding.
+It, among others, discusses and approves the periodic Work Programmes and ensures compliance with the vision, ambition, objectives and research programme laid down in the multiannual SRIA, which guides the work and decisions of the Board.
+The Board consists of a public component, i.e. representatives of the European Commission services, and a private component, i.e. representatives of the Partnership members.

-- On the public side, DG R&I, DG ENER, DG GROW, DG CLIMA, DG ENV and the Research Fund for Coal and Steel may be involved, thus fostering coherence and synergies with the EU R&I landscape relevant to the Partnership.
-The Commission will decide, however, on the final composition of the public side of the Board. - On the private side, Board members will be proposed by ESTEP and appointed by the European Commission.
-Board members will be selected among the members of the so-called 'Implementation Group' (see below) in order to ensure balanced representation of the different EU steel production routes and adequate experience of the relevant decarbonisation challenges affecting the EU steel industry.
-The private component of the Partnership Board will present and discuss with the public component of the Board: (i) the decisions made by the Implementation Group with public members of the Board, such as the technical needs for the Partnership (which may evolve over time) and proposals for the Work Programme; (ii) the research progress of the Partnership demonstrating the progress of R&I activities and their alignment with mid- and long-term objectives of Clean Steel Partnership.
-The private side of the Board will also collect and report to the Implementation Group all feedback and suggestions put forward by the public side of the Board.
+- On the public side, DG R&I, DG ENER, DG GROW, DG CLIMA, DG ENV and the Research Fund for Coal and Steel are involved, thus fostering coherence and synergies with the EU R&I landscape relevant to the Partnership.
+The Commission decides, however, on the final composition of the public side of the Board. - On the private side, Board members are proposed by ESTEP and appointed by the European Commission.
+Board members are selected among the members of the so-called 'Implementation Group' (see below) in order to ensure balanced representation of the different EU steel production routes and adequate experience of the relevant decarbonisation challenges affecting the EU steel industry.
+The private component of the Partnership Board presents and discusses with the public component of the Board: (i) the decisions made by the Implementation Group with public members of the Board, such as the technical needs for the Partnership (which may evolve over time) and proposals for the Work Programme; (ii) the research progress of the Partnership demonstrating the progress of R&I activities and their alignment with mid- and long-term objectives of Clean Steel Partnership.
+The private side of the Board collects and reports to the Implementation Group all feedback and suggestions put forward by the public side of the Board.
 Ideally, decisions in the Partnership Board, including those on the periodic Work Programmes, should be based on consensus.